Alexander Hemphill: Mayoral candidacy and retirement

-As his criticisms of city government under Mayor James H.J.
-Tate mounted, Hemphill began to consider a run for the mayor's office in 1967.
+As his criticisms of city government under Mayor James Tate mounted, Hemphill began to consider a run for the mayor's office in 1967.
 In a June 1966 interview, Hemphill said of Tate: "I don't think the Mayor is a bad man, and I don't think he would knowingly harm anyone.
 But I do think he is inept in his handling of many matters."
 On December 6 of that year, he announced his intention to seek the Democratic nomination in the May 1967 primary.
 Republican organization leader William A. Meehan suggested publicly that if Hemphill wished to run as a Republican instead, that the party would welcome him.
 Hemphill chose to remain with the Democratic Party and resigned his office to enter the race on January 30, 1967.

 In March, the Democratic City Committee, led by Francis R. Smith, endorsed Hemphill over the incumbent Tate.
 As the primary drew near, however, organized labor got behind Tate and slowly swayed ward leaders to defy the party bosses and back Tate.
 In the May primary, Tate defeated Hemphill by 72,000 votes.

 Hemphill vowed never to run for public office again, but he did later make several bids for city council, all unsuccessful.
 He returned to a private law practice and was active on the boards of several charitable organizations.
 In 1986, Hemphill died suddenly at the age of 64 while at work in his law office.
 After a funeral at Our Mother of Consolation Church in Chestnut Hill, he was buried at Oaklands Cemetery near West Chester.